 We recognise that sometimes we get things wrong.
 This is why we are always very grateful to hear your concerns as that will help us resolve mistakes and learn how to do things better.

 CBM Global has three main reporting mechanisms available to everyone: feedback and complaints, whistleblowing, and safeguarding and protection from sexual exploitation, abuse, and harassment.
 More details about each reporting mechanism and related policies are found below.

-This can also be used by anyone affected by CBM Global’s work, including partner organisations, programme participants and community members.
+For use by anyone affected by CBM Global’s work including partner organisations, programme participants and community members.

-To: The CBM Global HR manager OR the CBM Global Audit Officer
+The CBM Global HR Manager OR the CBM Global Audit Officer

 Address: CBM Global Disability Inclusion gGmbH, Dr.-Werner-Freyberg-Str.
 7, 69514 Laudenbach, Germany

 You can also send an e-mail to: firstname.lastname@example.org

 CBM Global is committed to a culture of integrity, transparency and accountability.
 CBM Global’s Whistleblowing Policy provides all Whistleblowers an assurance that reports will be handled with care and in strict confidentiality.